Aram-1999/pro-tasker-backend/README.md

 # Project Management API

 A backend API for managing users, projects, and tasks.
 This app handles user authentication using JWTs, stores data in MongoDB, and enforces authorization rules ensuring users can only access their own data.
-Users own projects and projects have tasks.
-Each user can only access their own tasks by loggin in.
+Users own projects, and projects have tasks.
+Each user can only access their own tasks by logging in.

 ## Features